Release date: July 5th, 2013

 This could be the point at which the story veers into overt science fiction but it effectively ignores the route before it.
 The woman doesn’t spend her time attempting to discern the nature or cause of this transparent wall.
 She charts out her perimeter, ascertaining how much of the world she has to live in and experiences the chilling sight of people outside of the barricade; frozen still, effectively dead.
 The plot then ceases and atmosphere takes over.
 We become immersed in her new, solitary existence that sees her returning to a forgotten way of life uninterrupted by the rest of the world.

 This can be both blessing and curse, which the heroine discovers as she wrestles to keep going, and to retain her humanity as she does.
-She soon has a handful of companions in the form of the aforementioned Luchs as well as a bull, cow, and cat, but when your only acquaintances can’t return you conversation, The Wallthe desire to speak undoubtedly fades.
+She soon has a handful of companions in the form of the aforementioned Luchs as well as a bull, cow, and cat, but when your only acquaintances can’t return you conversation, the desire to speak undoubtedly fades.
 However, the need to communicate still compels the woman, whether gripped with despair or soaring with delight, to detail her life.
 Her journal, scrawled upon the reverse of now obsolete calendars, is an irreplaceable way of clasping on to her personality whilst coming face to face with herself in this inexplicable prison.

 We to hear her musings through a persistent voiceover that will almost certainly rankle with some.
 I, personally, tend to find such devices tiresome and lazy but in this case it’s absolutely necessary.
 Some may consider it to be an inability to divorce the film from the source text – and this may actually be the case for the filmmaker, having heard him speak about it – but actually it acts as an unequivocal aspect of the woman’s ongoing battle.
 There are certainly passages where her narration is redundant in terms of content; but it’s not what she is saying, as much as that she’s saying something.